 - Once it is forwarded to the insurance company, their team will consider the request and make a decision.

 It’s important to note that a pre-determination is not a guarantee of payment on behalf of the insurance company, only an explanation of a patient’s benefits.
 This must include deductibles, maximums, and waiting periods in order to receive an accurate explanation and estimate of treatment.

 What Happens if I Don’t Get a Pre-Determination?

 In most situations, a pre-determination is not required in order to move forward with a particular procedure.
 However, it is strongly encouraged that you make it a part of your practice’s normal routine, as it serves to prevent your patient (and your practice) from receiving any costly surprises.

-Pre-determinations help your patients to make arrangements in order to pay for their upcoming dental procedure.
+Pre-determinations help your patients to make arrangements in order to pay for their upcoming sleep apnea treatment.
 It reduces and even eliminates confusion about coverage, and it improves your overall reputation among your client base.
-Without getting a pre-determination, your patient might agree to a procedure without fully understanding just how much they will be responsible for when it comes to payment.
-This can be detrimental to the patient (surprising costs) and damage your reputation as a dental provider.
+Without getting a pre-determination, your patient might agree to treatment without fully understanding just how much they will be responsible for when it comes to payment.
+This can be detrimental to the patient (surprising costs) and damage your reputation as a dental sleep provider.